radiantearth/ground-referencing-guide/ground-referencing-guide.rst

 The dataset should have a very clear license for use.
 The license should address who can use the data and what restrictions on data usage exist (or don’t).
 For example, the license should address whether the data can be used for commercial and/or non-commercial purposes, or by academics or governments.

 To increase the impact of collected data, we recommend the data license to be as open as possible.
 Open data allows for any user to make something valuable from the previous work, and increases the impact the initial collection has.
-The recommended open data license is Creative Commons (particularly CC-BY).
+The recommended open data license is `Creative Commons <https://creativecommons.org/about/program-areas/open-data/>`_ (particularly `CC-BY <https://creativecommons.org/licenses/by/4.0/>`_).

 Additionally, consideration should be taken to the data collector’s rights to the information collected.
 Data should only be shared and licensed by practitioners that have the rights and permissions to share that data.
 Considerations of anonymization of individual identities should be undertaken without changing (or blurring) the geographic location of the data.